Canada now world's largest legal marijuana marketplace | New Country 923

+MONTREAL (AP) — Ian Power was among the first to buy legal recreational marijuana in Canada but he has no plans to smoke it.
+He plans to frame it.

-TORONTO (AP) — Canada is now the largest country with a legal national marijuana marketplace as sales began early Wednesday in Newfoundland.
+Canada became the largest country with a legal national marijuana marketplace as sales began early Wednesday in Newfoundland.
+Power was first in line at a store in St. John’s, Newfoundland.

+“I am going to frame it and hang it on my wall.
+I’m not even going to smoke it.
+I’m just going to save it forever,” Power said.

-And there was more good news for pot aficionados: Hours before a handful of retail outlets opened in the country’s easternmost province a federal official told The Associated Press that Canada will pardon all those with convictions for possessing up to 30 grams of marijuana, the now-legal threshold.
+And there was more good news for pot aficionados: Canada will pardon all those with convictions for possessing up to 30 grams of marijuana, the newly legal threshold.
+People will have to apply for the pardons, but will no longer have to wait five years after a conviction or pay hundreds of dollars in fees, as they do now.

-A formal announcement was planned for later Wednesday.
-The official, who was not authorized to speak public ahead of the announcement, said those who want to take advantage of the pardons will have to apply.
+“This is going to going to make a real difference for people who have been unfairly impacted by the previous regime,” said Canadian Prime Minister Trudeau, who said he had no plans to use marijuana himself.

-Canada has had legal medical marijuana since 2001 and Prime Minister Justin Trudeau’s government has spent two years working toward expanding that to include so-called recreational marijuana.
+Canada has had legal medical marijuana since 2001 and Trudeau’s government has spent two years working toward expanding that to include recreational marijuana.
 The goal is to better reflect society’s changing opinion about marijuana and bring black market operators into a regulated system.

 Uruguay was first was the first country to legalize marijuana.

+Linton said Canada is at the forefront of the industry because it is federally legal in Canada and federally illegal in the U.S.

+“The last time Canada was this far ahead in anything, Alexander Graham Bell made a phone call,” said Linton, whose company recently received an investment of $4 billion from Constellation Brands, whose holdings include Corona beer and Robert Mondavi wines.

-Tom Clarke, an illegal pot dealer for three decades, was among the first to make a legal sale in Canada when his store opened at midnight local time in Portugal Cove, Newfoundland.
-He made his first sale to his dad and a lineup of about 50 to 100 people waited outside his shop.
+Tom Clarke, an illegal pot dealer for three decades, was also among the first to make a legal sale in Canada when his store opened at midnight local time in Portugal Cove, Newfoundland.
+He made the first sale to his dad.
+A crowd of 50 to 100 people waited outside and cheered him.

 “This is awesome.
-I’ve been waiting my whole life for this.
-I served my dad,” Clarke said.
+I’ve been waiting my whole life for this,” Clarke said.
 “I am so happy to be living in Canada right now instead of south of the border.”

-Clarke, whose middle name is Herb, has been called THC for years by his friends.
-His dad, Don, said he was thrilled he was among the first customers of legal pot.

-“It’s been a long time coming.
-We’ve only been discussing this for 50 years.
-It’s better late than never,” he said.
+A driver honked jubilantly at people lined up outside of downtown Montreal’s new government-run cannabis store.
+Corey Stone and a friend got to the store at 3:45 a.m. to be among the first to buy in Quebec.

+“It’s a once-in-a-lifetime thing — you’re never ever going to be one of the first people able to buy legal recreational cannabis in Canada ever again,” said Stone, a 32-year restaurant and bar manager.

 Canadians also can order marijuana products through websites run by provinces or private retailers and have it delivered to their homes by mail.